galaxyproject/galaxy-hub/src/galaxy-project/statistics/index.md

 In October 2017 [the 5,000th pub was added to that library](/src/blog/2017-10-5000-pubs/index.md).

-Here are the tags on papers in the Galaxy Publications Library as of July 2018:
+Here are the tags on papers in the Galaxy Publications Library as of January 2019:

 <table class="table">
   <tr>